Meehai/video-representations-extractor/README.md

   type: some high level type (such as depth, semantic, edges, etc.)
   method: the implemented method
-  dependencies: [a list of dependencies given by their names] [saveResults: resized_only] # optional parameter with possible values all, resized_only and none
+  dependencies: [a list of dependencies given by their names]
   parameters: (as defined in the constructor of the implementation)
     param1: value1
     param2: value2